mosierkyle/mosierkyle/README.md

 ### 🗣️ About Me
 I am a driven Full Stack Developer and Software Engineer who loves to learn and build valuable stuff.
 I am a recent graduate from Cal Poly San Luis Obispo where I studied Business and Computer Science.
 I also fly planes.
 Check out some of my work!

-### 🗂 Projects
+### 📚 What I've been working on
+- [JobHunt](https://github.com/mosierkyle/study-spot): An app to assist you on your search for employment
 - [StudySpot](https://github.com/mosierkyle/study-spot): A community driven app that helps you find the best study spots on your college campus
 - [Graph UI Library](https://github.com/mosierkyle/Graph_UI_LIbrary): JSON data visualization tool - Plenful Internship
 - [Galvanize Health AI](https://github.com/mosierkyle/galvanize-health-ai): AI powered health and fitness planner
 - [Dream Decors](https://github.com/mosierkyle/dream-decors): Online furniture store

-### 📚 Currently Working On / Learning
-- [JobHunt](https://github.com/mosierkyle/study-spot): An app to assist you on your search for employment
-- Django / Python
-- LeetCode grind

 ### 💬 Let's Connect!
 [LinkedIn](https://www.linkedin.com/in/kylemosier/) | mosierkyle@gmail.com